intel1337/CustomRPC/README.md

 ```
 1 - You need Python, and have pip in your shell.
-2 - Open a shell, and type pip install -r requirements.txt / or you can install manually pypresence and coloram
+2 - Open a shell, and type pip install -r requirements.txt
-3 - In the same directory as the files, type python main.py / python3 main.py and press enter !
+3 - In the same directory as the files, type python main.py / python3 main.py
 4 - Exe file and Windows full Support is coming soon.

 ```